 - Put it in the correct bin,

-- Take it to a household waste and recycling centre
+- Take it to a Recycling Centre

-- Use the councils bulky waste collection service for larger items 0203 567 6900 for more details (chargeable)
+- Use the councils bulky waste collection service for larger items

 - Donate unwanted household items to charity